nodesocket/dogpatch/README.md

 Versioning
 ----------

-For transparency and insight into our release cycle, and for striving to maintain backward compatibility, Commando.io will be maintained under the semantic versioning guidelines.
+For transparency and insight into our release cycle, and for striving to maintain backward compatibility, dogpatch will be maintained under the semantic versioning guidelines.

 Releases will be numbered with the follow format: